MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 5. Select **Next**.

-6. On the **Define the scope for this label** page, verify the **Items** check box is selected, as well as the **Files**, **Emails**, and **Meetings** check boxes below it (select all four of these check boxes now, if necessary).
+6. On the **Define the scope for this label** page, verify the the **Files & other data assets**, **Emails**, and **Meetings** check boxes contain a tick mark.
 These check boxes allow you to define where this sensitivity label will be used so that you can configure the applicable protection settings.
 Select **Next**.

 7. On the **Choose protection settings for the types of items you selected** page, you can begin the process of using encryption settings to restrict access to content that the label will be applied to.
-When a document, email, or meeting invitation is encrypted, access to content is restricted, so that it:  <br/>
+When a document, email, or meeting invitation is encrypted, access to content is restricted, so that it:

 	- Can be decrypted only by users authorized by the label's encryption settings.
 	- Remains encrypted no matter where it resides (inside or outside your organization), even if the file is renamed.